d0tTino/DeepThought-ReThought/README.md

 export SOCIAL_PERCEPTION_MODEL=$(pwd)/models/social_perception
 ```

-If unset, the default `path/to/social-perception-model` is used.
+If `SOCIAL_PERCEPTION_MODEL` is not set the system returns neutral scores for
+each cue.

 ### Manipulation Detection